Teerutpan/Cyclistic-Analysis-Project/README.md

 4. Inspect the new table that has been created.

 ## Process
-Before processing data with R studio desktop, I choose one month’s data (Dec 2022) file name 202212-divvy-tripdata.csv for sampling analysis with google sheet to familiar with data before performing actual analysis.
+Before processing yearly data with R studio desktop, I choose one month’s data (Dec 2022) file name 202212-divvy-tripdata.csv for sampling analysis with google sheet to familiar with data before performing actual analysis.

 #### Process for sampling data(Dec 2022) by google sheet.
 After cleaning data in google sheet (delete missing value, duplicate rows).